BradHutchings/Mmojo-Server-v2/instructions/102-Project-Features.md

 ---
 ### Actual Portable Executable (APE) files
-Inspired by llamafile, I use the [Cosmopolitan](https://github.com/jart/cosmopolitan) project to create applications that can run anywhwere, as described in the intorduction to the Cosmopolitan Github repo:
+Inspired by llamafile, I use the [Cosmopolitan](https://github.com/jart/cosmopolitan) project to create applications that can run anywhere, as described in the introduction to the Cosmopolitan Github repo:

 > Cosmopolitan Libc makes C/C++ a build-once run-anywhere language, like Java, except it doesn't need an interpreter or virtual machine.
 Instead, it reconfigures stock GCC and Clang to output a POSIX-approved polyglot format that runs natively on Linux + Mac + Windows + FreeBSD + OpenBSD 7.3 + NetBSD + BIOS with the best possible performance and the tiniest footprint imaginable.

 The APE files are a good starting point for end users because the same binary runs on most computers and can contain an LLM within the file.

-- There are additions to [common-mmojo.cpp](/files/common/common-mmojo.cpp) to accomodate this feature.
+- There are additions to [common-mmojo.cpp](/files/common/common-mmojo.cpp) to accommodate this feature.
-- There is an additional file [mmojo-args.h](/files/common/mmojo-args.h) to accomodate this feature.
+- There is an additional file [mmojo-args.h](/files/common/mmojo-args.h) to accommodate this feature.
-- There is an additional file [mmojo-args.cpp](/files/common/mmojo-args.cpp) to accomodate this feature.
+- There is an additional file [mmojo-args.cpp](/files/common/mmojo-args.cpp) to accommodate this feature.

 ---
 ### `mmojo-server-args` File and `mmojo-server-support` Directory
 These are a way to specify command line defaults and aggregate support files, like the user interface and LLM in the working directory where the `mmojo-server` application is invoked.
 Like the APE files, these are very helpful for packaging and configuration management.

-- There are additions to [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accomodate this feature.
+- There are additions to [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accommodate this feature.
-- There is an additional file [mmojo-args.h](/files/common/mmojo-args.h) to accomodate this feature.
+- There is an additional file [mmojo-args.h](/files/common/mmojo-args.h) to accommodate this feature.
-- There is an additional file [mmojo-args.cpp](/files/common/mmojo-args.cpp) to accomodate this feature.
+- There is an additional file [mmojo-args.cpp](/files/common/mmojo-args.cpp) to accommodate this feature.

 ---
 ### Mmojo Complete - Completion User Interface